danb0b/website_hugo_framework/content/course-documents/syllabus-print.md

 ## Copyright {.allowframebreaks}

-All course content and materials, including lectures (Zoom recorded lectures included), are copyrighted materials and students may not share outside the class, upload to online websites not approved by the instructor, sell, or distribute course content or notes taken during the conduct of the course (see [ACD 304–06](https://www.asu.edu/aad/manuals/acd/acd304-06.html), “Commercial Note Taking Services” and ABOR Policy [5-308 F.14](https://public.azregents.edu/Policy Manual/5-308-Student Code of Conduct.pdf) for more information).
+All course content and materials, including lectures (Zoom recorded lectures included), are copyrighted materials and students may not share outside the class, upload to online websites not approved by the instructor, sell, or distribute course content or notes taken during the conduct of the course (see [ACD 304–06](https://www.asu.edu/aad/manuals/acd/acd304-06.html), "Commercial Note Taking Services" and ABOR Policy [5-308 F.14](https://public.azregents.edu/Policy Manual/5-308-Student Code of Conduct.pdf) for more information).

 You must refrain from uploading to any course shell, discussion board, or website used by the course instructor or other course forum, material that is not the student's original work, unless the students first comply with all applicable copyright laws; faculty members reserve the right to delete materials on the grounds of suspected copyright infringement.